FloSch62/muxus/docs/guide/terminal.md

 ## Local shell profiles

-[Settings → Local shells](settings.md#local-shells) can save several local launch configurations side by side—for example PowerShell, Command Prompt and individual WSL distributions.
+[Settings → Local shells](settings.md#local-shells) can save several local launch configurations side by side, such as PowerShell, Command Prompt and individual WSL distributions.
 A profile can supply executable arguments, a starting directory and commands to run when its interactive shell starts.
 Saved profiles are launchable from both the hosts sidebar and the quick launcher.